-The United States Supreme Court recently made a decision that will impact out-of-state sellers, including foreign inbound sellers.
+The United States Supreme Court’s decision in South Dakota v.
+Wayfair will impact out-of-state sellers, including foreign inbound sellers.
+Understanding how sales tax reform impacts your organization’s international operations is essential to ensure compliance.

 The Supreme Court in South Dakota v.
 Wayfair Inc. overturned the Quill decision that implemented a physical presence requirement for the collection of sales tax on remote sellers.
 In 2016, South Dakota passed legislation that created an economic nexus standard for sales tax and did not require a physical presence.
 Over the course of the last two years, this legislation was challenged and ultimately heard by the US Supreme Court, which ruled in favor of South Dakota on June 21, 2018.